 Here are some of my activities:

-- As ATLAS outreach co-coordinator, my key contribution has been to develop the ATLAS Open Data project (note), and I run the communications team.
-You can visit our ATLAS Public Website, check out our Resources.
+- As ATLAS outreach co-coordinator, my key contributions include developing and implementing the ATLAS communication plan, and developing the ATLAS Open Data project (note) which I continue to coordinate.
+You can visit the ATLAS Public Website, check out our Resources.

 - I engage with young people from low represented groups, working with Widening Participation team at the University of Sussex in the local area, I also with high schools in Norfolk where I grew up.

 - I organise particle physics workshops and masterclasses worldwide for under/post graduate students (such as at the African School of Physics, and ICTP Summer Schools), and also for high school students including as part of the international masterclasses.